 The new variant, called Twizt, a descendant of Phorpiex, steals cryptocurrencies during transactions, automatically replacing the recipient's address with that of the perpetrator.

-Check Point Research (CPR) has identified a new variant of Phorpiex, a botnet known for sextortion and crypto-jacking.
-The new variant, called Twizt, operates without active command and control servers, meaning that every computers that infects can expand the botnet.
+Check Point Research (CPR) has identified a new variant of Phorpiex, a botnet known for and crypto-jacking.
+The new variant, called Twizt, operates without active command and control servers, meaning that any computer it infects can expand the botnet.
 CPR estimates that Twizt has stolen nearly half a million dollars worth of cryptocurrency.
-The news characteristics of Twizt have led CPR to believe that the botnet may become even more stable and therefore more dangerous.
+Twizt's new features have led CPR to believe that the botnet may become even more stable and, therefore, more dangerous.

 How Twizt works